BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 * running paf_gen.sh - works
 * ran the pipeline, on whitei_1 - sort of
   - the round 2 cutoffs and coverage information are empty, cannot generate a histogram from it.
 This may be a scripting issue, planning on running each step seperatley to confirm the issue, starting with remapping, the round 2 .paf.gz files look far too small, redo this step first. - running
+  - generated round_1 read mapped .paf files as one, cause thats what alex's script does. seeing if this gives me coverage info - it does not
+  - rerunning with different mapping parameters: -xasm20 instead of map-hifi since that is what is in the documentaiton
+  - looks like the issue might be the -a argument (which specifies output is a .sam), so my .paf files were actually .sam files in disguise.
+Rerunning with this flag removed

 whitei_1 pre and post purge_dups_manual.sh
 |              | length (gb) | contigs | dup (%)| Conpleteness (%) | n50 (kb) |